 The world's favorite Seattle-based coffeehouse has a secret.
 When you register a Starbucks gift card, you become a member of My Starbucks Rewards.
-Then, as you make purchases, you'll earn stars toward Gold Level membership.
-And what does that get you?
+And what can that get you?
 Free food and drinks, custom offers, early access to new products, and the convenience of paying with your mobile device.

-In the vein of comprehensive brand experiences, Ryan helped create an online campus for "Brain Health U" with AARP, a digital university with a series of mind-bending mini games that he strategized, wrote, and helped vet to completion.
-Users who participated not only exercised their thinking but also earned entries into a grand prize sweepstakes.
+In the vein of comprehensive brand experiences, I helped create an online campus for "Brain Health U" with AARP, a digital university with a series of mind-bending mini games that I strategized, wrote, and helped vet to completion.
+Users who participated not only exercised their thinking, but also earned entries into a grand prize sweepstakes.

-Most of Ryan's clients at HelloWorld were either looking to launch a new product or program, or draw attention to one that already existed.
-He helped streamline, rework, and clarify messaging for brands like State Farm, GM, Target, and over a dozen other Fortune 500 companies.
+Most of my clients at HelloWorld were either looking to launch a new product or program, or draw attention to one that already existed.
+I helped streamline, rework, and clarify messaging for brands like State Farm, GM, Target, and over a dozen other Fortune 500 companies.

 Lead Copywriter, Strategist